beemojs/beemo/docs/consumer.md

 ## Overriding Config

-Your configuration module may house all configuration now, but that doesn't mean it's applicable to _all_ projects.
+Your configuration module may now house all configuration, but that doesn't mean it's applicable to _all_ projects.
 So because of that, Beemo does allow overriding of config.
 To do so, edit your `package.json` to include a block under `beemo.<driver>`, like so.